-We’ve created unit meeting activities for each section to explore and celebrate Black History Month this year and beyond.
+You can use our Black History Month unit meeting activities for each section to explore and celebrate Black History Month this year and beyond.

-If you’re unable to fit these activities into your term plan this year for October, that’s no problem, they’re here to stay and we encourage all units to take part in these activities at some point throughout their guiding year.
+If you’re unable to fit these activities into your term plan this year for October, that’s no problem, they’re here to stay.
+And we encourage all units to take part in these activities at some point throughout their guiding year.

 Talking to children and young people